-While CT and MRI scans show images of internal organs and tissues in your body, PET scans can give your doctor a view of complex systemic diseases by showing problems at the cellular level.
+While CT and MRI scans show images of your body’s internal organs and tissues, PET scans can give your healthcare provider a view of complex systemic diseases by showing problems at the cellular level.

 Unlike MRIs, PET scans use positrons.
 A tracer is injected into your body that allows the radiologist to see the area scanned.